DamianZaremba/damianzaremba.co.uk/content/_posts/2017-12-24-cluebot-wikimedia-labs-setup.markdown

 It is common to see 'Failed to get edit data for xxx', this is only a problem if it's happening for a large number of changes; normally this is due to delayed replicas, causing the user/page metadata for new users/pages to be non-existent.

-The relays generally don't break but may have incorrect entries in database.
+The relays generally don't break but may have incorrect entries in the database.
 The simplest fix is to kill the job and let it re-spawn.

-The report interface will likely break due to PHP being updated, it will need fixing randomly; there is a motivation to rebuild the interface to include the review functionality as well as oauth based authentication ([T135323](https://phabricator.wikimedia.org/T135323)).
+The report interface will likely break due to PHP being updated, it will need fixing randomly; there is a motivation to rebuild the interface to include the review functionality as well as OAuth based authentication ([T135323](https://phabricator.wikimedia.org/T135323)).